Celadet Alî Bedirxan (1893-1951)

 Celadet’s family affirmed their identity as subjects of the Ottoman Empire and enjoyed the privileges that the Ottomans afforded to Kurdish elites.
 But they were also involved in associations to promote Kurdish culture and strengthen Kurdish identity.

 In 1908 Celadet’s father, Emin Ali Bedirxan, co-founded the Society for the Rise and Progress of Kurdistan.
 It was the first public Kurdish nationalist organization.
-It opened primary schools in Constantinople with Kurdish as the language of instruction, and it published a newspaper, Kürt Teavün ve Terakki Gazetesi, which carried articles on Kurdish history and literature.
+It opened primary schools in Constantinople with Kurdish as the language of instruction, and a newspaper, Kürt Teavün ve Terakki Gazetesi, which carried articles on Kurdish history and literature.

+But 1908 also saw the Young Turk Revolution, which proceeded to shut the Society down and made Kurdish organizations illegal.
 Celadet earned a master’s degree in law at Istanbul University.
 During World War I he served as an officer of the Ottoman army and was stationed in Eastern Anatolia.
 After the war, he settled in Constantinople and began to work as a lawyer within the Ottoman judiciary.

 The collapse of the Ottoman Empire in 1918 brought a resurgence of Kurdish nationalism, and hopes for the creation of an official nation of Kurdistan.
 The Bedirxan brothers shared these hopes.
 In 1919 the British officer Lt.-Col. Edward Noel traveled around the region to assess the possibilities for a Kurdish state.
 Celadet and his brother Kamuran Ali Bedirxan accompanied him.